Quick answer

 Usually moderate, depending on access and whether coolant needs draining.

-Can be more expensive if the fan, shroud or module comes as one unit.
+Can cost more if the fan, shroud and module are supplied as one unit.

 Wiring repair